Torre Emperador: Architecture

 The building project was featured on the Discovery Channel's Build It Bigger series due to the skyscraper's unique form and shape.

+Design

 It was designed by American architect Henry N. Cobb, a partner in the firm Pei Cobb Freed, and built by OHL.
 In 2009, it became the new home of the British Embassy in Madrid.
 In 2010, the Embassy of Canada too moved to Torre Espacio.
 The Australian and Dutch Embassy are also located in the building.

 Since 2015, it has been owned by Grupo Emperador S.A.U, owned by Filipino entrepreneur Andrew Tan.
 Six years after the acquisition by the Filipino-Spanish company, the skyscraper got its name changed to Torre Emperador (or Torre Emperador Castellana), named after the popular Filipino brand Emperador Brandy, as they announced in a Facebook post.

+Ownership

+In June 2015, Juan Miguel Villar Mir, president of the Villar Mir Group and OHL, put Torre Espacio up for sale for €500 million.
+In the first phase, the sale process for the tower, located north of the Paseo de la Castellana in Madrid, attracted interest from the March family and Inditex founder Amancio Ortega through his investment vehicle Pontegadea.
+From October 2015, having rejected previous offers, he put his iconic skyscraper on the Paseo de la Castellana back on the market, raising the asking price to €600 million.
+Part of the funds received from the sale of Torre Espacio will be used to build a new skyscraper north of the Paseo de la Castellana, called Caleido.
+Finally, in November 2015, the skyscraper was acquired by the Philippine group Emperador for 558 million euros.
+At the end of 2022, Andrew Tan, founder of Emperador Properties, took his Spanish REIT public to "grow the real estate company with new assets and add new shareholders," also owning Diagonal Zero Zero.

+The tower houses Spanish and international companies from all sectors, including the construction company OHLA, the Seville-based firm Ayesa, and the real estate group Emperador Properties, which owns the building.
+As of July 2023, the tower is currently 82% occupied.
+The tower has a gym and two restaurants, one on the 2nd floor and another on the 33rd floor, and a chapel on the 33rd floor.